Xiaoyu-Su-20/underCustody_server/README.md

 ### To create schemas in postgres database
 run the SQL CREATE TABLE statements in ddl.sql
 ### To load the csv files
-using the csv files in the csv_data folder, run the COPY statements (have to change directory of the csv files)
+using the csv files in the csv_data folder, run the COPY statements in ddl.sql (have to change directory of the csv files)

 # To build the app
 Go to the main folder